modelica/ModelicaSpecification/Tutorial.md

 equation
   (Ares,Bres,Cres,Dres,info) = BilinearSampling(alpha,beta,A,B,C,D,true);
 ```
-More details, especially the exact mapping of the Modelica types to C and Fortran 77 types, are discussed in the appendix of the Modelica Language Specification.
+More details, especially the exact mapping of the Modelica types to C and Fortran 77 types, are discussed in the appendix of the Modelica language specification.

 ### Hybrid Models